makarov-andrey/blur-motion-effect/README.md

 <h2>Using</h2>
-<p>You can use it on any element, that can change its position on the page, for example on sliders or modals.
-All motion of these objects will be accompanied by blurring.
-But it should be understood that SVG filter can blurring only in left-right or top-bottom directions.
-If your element moves diagonally that it may be unpretty</p>
+<p>You can use it on any element that can change its position on the page, for example on sliders or modals.
+All motion of these objects relocate with blurring.
+Do not forget that SVG filter blurs only in left-right or top-bottom directions.
+If your element moves diagonal it may looks unpretty.</p>

-<h2>How it works</h2>
+<h2>How does it work</h2>
-<p>Plugin creates an invisible SVG element on your page, that contains blurring filters.
-It checks defference of current offset and offset, which was on previous animation frame by X and Y axes, multiplies it on the blurring intensity and sets the respective values on SVG filter on every animation frame .</p>
+<p>Plugin creates an invisible SVG element on your page that contains blurring filters.
+It checks the difference between current and previous offsets animation frame by X and Y axes, then multiplies it on the blurring intensity and sets the respective values on SVG filter on every animation frame. </p>

 <h2>API</h2>
 <h5>Init:</h5>